Written by

 That’s right, just because we defined an inactive subscriber as someone who hasn’t opened or clicked through an email in 90 days doesn’t mean you have to send a re-engagement email every 90 days.

-To help inspire you to create your re-engagement emails, we curated some of our favourite examples below and the ideal time to send them.
+To help inspire you to create re-engagement emails, we curated some of our favourite examples below and the ideal time to send them.

 One of the most common ways to re-engage inactive subscribers is to ask them to update or confirm their contact information.
+This isn’t just an opportunity for your charity to confirm the contact’s email address either.

 You’ll also be able to collect new mailing addresses, updated mobile or landline phone numbers, or even alternate email addresses!
 This flexibility is crucial for your charity because you’ll be able to reach your donors even more efficiently to share important information about your cause.

-Postable does a phenomenal job with this.
+Postable does a phenomenal job with this:

 In fact, with GivingTuesday and year-end giving right around the corner, now is an excellent time for charities to send this type of email to help ensure you deliver any communications to the right spot.